Green-Software-Foundation/if-docs/docs/pipelines/cpu-to-carbon.md

 ## Scope

 This pipeline takes into account the operational carbon of the server running our application.
 This includes the energy used to run the application, calculated from CPU and memory utilization.
-It does not account for any embodied carbon, nor networking energy, nor anythign related to the end user.
+It does not account for any embodied carbon, nor networking energy, nor anything related to the end user.
 In real applications, the pipeline described here will be part of a much larger manifest that considers other parts of the system.

 ## Description